EMOTIONAL MAELSTROM: Clarion-Limestone's Hummell Places Fifth, DCC's Grieneisen Seventh in Javelin

 “I just pictured it as any other meet,” said Grieneisen, who was also a standout defensive lineman for the Brockway football team.
 “I just pictured it as any other day.”

-But it wasn’t for Grieneisen, who’s smile beamed on Friday with a medal glistening in the sun.
+But it wasn’t for Grieneisen, whose smile beamed on Friday with a medal glistening in the sun.

 “I got it done,” he said.